GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples

 <details>
-<summary>Example 1: Get Assistance Subaward reports for a specific Assistance based on the Subaward report Number and report status </summary>
+<summary>Example 1: Get subaward reports for a specific assistance award based on the subaward report number and report status.</summary>
 <p>
 Provide the status (Draft, Published or Reopened as a Query Param) in the request.
 </p>
 </details>

 <details>
-<summary>Example 2: Get all Subaward reports for a specific Assistance subawardReportNumber when no status is provided.</summary>
+<summary>Example 2: Get all subaward reports for a specific assistance award based on the subaward report number when no status is provided.</summary>
 <p>
 Do not provide any status in the request.
 </p>